proper-testing/proper-testing.github.io/pages_src/Support/Tutorials/Testing_generic_servers_with_PropEr.md

 Let us first introduce our example: a movie server at a dvd-club, implemented as an erlang generic server (gen_server behaviour).
-You can find the code of the server [here].
+You can find the code of the server [here](/code/movies/movie_server.erl).
 Nevertheless, for the most part of this tutorial you only need to understand the server's API, which is described below:

 * _Create a new account_